Election Watchers

 Election Type Appointing Authority Statute/Rule

-Primary Election A political party chairperson on behalf of the party / party candidate on the ballot C.R.S.
+Primary Election A political party chair on behalf of the party / party candidate on the ballot C.R.S.
 1-7-105

-General Election/Congressional Vacancy A political party chairperson on behalf of the party / unaffiliated or write-in candidate / registered issue committee for or against a ballot issue C.R.S.
+General Election/Congressional Vacancy A political party chair on behalf of the party / unaffiliated or write-in candidate / issue committee for or against a ballot issue C.R.S.
 1-7-106

-Coordinated Election A candidate / registered issue committee for or against a ballot issue C.R.S.
+Coordinated Election A candidate / issue committee for or against a ballot issue C.R.S.
 1-7-107

 Recall Election Interested Parties Election Rule 8.2